-Spring is right around the corner and as the days get longer and warmer, the idea of taking weekend trips to the continent becomes more appealing.
 The good news is that you can travel between European cities by bus without spending a lot of money.
-Whether you’re looking for a relaxed city break or want to see and do as much as you can cram into a long weekend, below are our suggestions for the best European holidays!
+Whether you’re looking for a relaxed city break or want to see and do as much as you can cram into a long weekend, below are our suggestions for the best European cities to visit!

 Oh Vienna!
 The Austrian capital has been named the city with the highest quality of living multiple years in a row.
-With elegant imperial buildings, Vienna is full of amazing sights, like the Schönbrunn, Belvedere and Hofburg palaces, its world-renowned opera house and the towering Stephansdom.
+With elegant imperial buildings, Vienna is full of amazing sights.
+These include the Schönbrunn, Belvedere and Hofburg palaces, its world-renowned opera house and the towering Stephansdom.
 More than half of the metropolitan area consists of green space, with 280 parks to choose from!
 Be sure to sample the city’s myriad coffee shops and taste some delicious sachertorte.

-With one of Europe’s best preserved medieval old towns and the largest castle complex in the world, Prague is truly a feast for the eyes.
-What’s even better is that the Czech city is one of the cheapest European capitals to visit with an unlimited monthly transport ticket costing just €20 and a standard beer costing about €1.20.
+With one of Europe’s best preserved medieval old towns and the largest castle complex in the world, Prague is truly beautiful.
+What’s better is that the Czech city is one of the cheapest European capitals to visit.
+An unlimited monthly transport ticket costs just €20 and a standard beer is roughly €1.20.
 These prices let you fully explore the city’s museums, pubs and sights without putting a major dent in your wallet.
 Make sure to see the world’s oldest astronomical clock while you’re there!

-There’s never a lack of concerts, sporting games, exhibitions, festivals, shows or just about any other event you can think of in Dublin.
-Explore ancient buildings, visit historical sites and enjoy a variety of street art as you make your way through the city.
-Fitting for the emerald isle’s capital has plenty of parks within its limits, like the Iveagh Gardens and Europe’s largest centre park, Phoenix Park.
-Outside the city, walking routes overlooking the Wicklow mountains and stunning coastline.
+There’s never a lack of concerts, sporting games, exhibitions, festivals, shows or just about any other event in Dublin.
+Explore ancient buildings, visit historical sites and enjoy a variety of street art.
+Fitting for the famously green country, its capital has plenty of parks within its limits.
+These include the Iveagh Gardens and Europe’s largest centre park, Phoenix Park.
+Outside the city, walking routes overlook the Wicklow mountains and stunning coastline.
 James Joyce, Bram Stoker, Samuel Beckett and U2 are among the many famous Dubliners who have left their mark on the city.

 Famed for its “faded beauty,” due to its historic buildings lacking the same amount of restoration efforts as other European countries, Budapest is a fascinating city with a colourful culture and thriving nightlife.
 From the grand parliament building to the lavish State Opera House, there are so many architectural gems.
 Get your fill of delicious Hungarian food with goulash soup and palinka, fruit brandy that’s sure to pack a punch.
 At night, there’s a whole spectrum of bars, clubs and party venues in the Gozsdu Passage within the city’s Jewish Quarter.
 If you need a recovery day, visit the city’s famous thermal baths for a day of relaxation!

-While not as elegant as Paris or Rome, Germany’s capital has a grit and alternative flair that makes it one of Europe’s most fascinating cities.
+While not as elegant as Paris or Rome, Germany’s capital has a grit and alternative flair.
+This makes it one of the most fascinating European cities.
 It’s tumultuous 20th century history is on full display, with visible architectural differences between the East and West, remnants of the Iron Curtain can still be found as well as the vibrant counter culture of the time painted on its walls can still be seen in the East Side Gallery.
 When it comes to nightlife, it’s tough to beat Berlin with alternative clubs, bars and pubs all around, from the exclusive Berghain to an indoor beach party.
-The best part is that the prices are far cheaper compared to cities like London, Paris or Munich.
+The best part is that the prices are far cheaper compared to European cities like London, Paris or Munich.

 Known as the “Eternal City,” Rome is a history buff’s dream come true.
-Reminders of the grandeur of one of the world’s largest empires can be seen all around in ancient columns, cobbled streets and modern buildings incorporated around old ruins.
+Reminders of the grandeur of one of the world’s largest empires can be seen all around.
+With ancient columns, cobbled streets and modern buildings incorporated around old ruins, Rome is a feast for the eyes.
 There are so many sites, such as the Colosseum, the Pantheon, the Vatican (a country within the city!), and the Trevi Fountain, that it’s quite difficult to cram them all in one weekend.
 Wandering the city is more like exploring dozens of distinct charming villages than an overwhelming metropolis.
 Last but certainly not least is Rome’s cuisine, with a wealth of options from Roman-style pizza, a vast array of pastas, and of course decadent gelato.
 You really can’t go wrong!

 Who hasn’t thought of visiting the city of love at some point?
 From the iconic Eiffel Tower, the Arc de Triomphe, Notre Dame Cathedral and the Champs-Élysées, France’s capital makes for an enchanting holiday.
 Art lovers will be overwhelmed by the variety of choice from the world-renowned Louvre to more than 150 art exhibits spread throughout the city.
 Explore the roots of Bohemianism in the colourful district of Montmartre or catch a show at the Moulin Rouge.
 Paris is a mecca for shopping, centered around the Golden Triangle of “Haute Couture” and a seemingly endless number of trendy boutiques.
 You can’t leave Paris without sampling its cuisine, among the most celebrated in the world.
 From Michelin-starred restaurants to family-owned bistros, try some fresh croissants, pains au chocolat, macarons and so many mouthwatering dishes.